by Kevin Jones | Sep 14, 2016

-In 2015 Ghost Hollow Consulting celebrated 20 years in business.
-During that time along with 18 years of dairy herd management, I have witnessed many advances in dairy nutrition.
-In the 70’s, TMR mixers allowed for a more uniform diet.
-In the mid 80’s, the value of bypass protein and bypass fats were recognized.
-In the mid 90’s, the Cornell Net Carbohydrate System (Cornell Model) was released, allowing nutritionists to “model” rations.
-During the early 2000’s, bypass amino acids became more available for amino acid balancing.
-Recently lab analysis for starch and NDF digestibility have given nutritionists more tools to maximize TMR performance.
+In 2015 Ghost Hollow Consulting celebrated twenty years in business.
+During that time along with eighteen years of dairy herd management, I witnessed many advances in dairy nutrition.
+In the 70s, TMR mixers allowed for a more uniform diet.
+In the mid 80s, the value of bypass protein and bypass fats were recognized.
+In the mid 90s, the Cornell Net Carbohydrate System (Cornell Model) was released, allowing nutritionists to “model” rations.
+During the early 2000s, bypass amino acids became more available for amino acid balancing.
+Recently, lab analysis for starch and NDF digestibility have given nutritionists more tools to maximize TMR performance.
 All of these technologies have allowed us to take a step up in performance.

 Modeling software is a great tool.
 I have used the Cornell Model since its inception in 1994, but models are totally dependent on inputs and all situations cannot be modeled.
 Feed additives such as yeast, enzymes and essential oils have no inputs in any model to help evaluate the outcome.
 Model equations are developed from research trials, but there is not enough research time or money to evaluate every scenario.
 There are many feed combinations that are synergistic and add value beyond what a model would predict just from the feed analysis.
 In addition, there are some combinations that are detrimental to performance.

-This is where our In Vitro system, Rumenation, at GHC Labs can be used to get your herd’s performance to the next level.
+This is where our in vitro system, rumenationTM, at GHC Labs can be used to get your herd’s performance to the next level.
 Using this system, we can evaluate your TMR against high performing TMR’s, troubleshooting the shortcomings and giving advice to increase performance.
 We can add a specific additive to your TMR to accurately predict the change that additive will have in your herd’s performance and have the results back to you in 48 hours.
 This saves you time and money in trying to evaluate changes.

 We have successfully used Rumenation to evaluate the best additive to give maximum performance for a specific TMR.
 In one instance, we attempted to evaluate different additives on a current TMR.
 Using our large library of feed additives, which numbers over 30 different additives and is growing, we sorted out the best two additives for this specific TMR.
 One cost 7 cents per day and one cost 2.5 cents.
 We went with the cheaper product and have seen 3-4 lbs. of milk increase.